-After a jury finds a defendant guilty of sexual assault, the case may (depending on the state jurisdiction) go to the judge for sentencing.
-Judges rely on several factors to determine a sentence.
-First, criminal statutes will usually set a range of punishments for sexual assault.
-This will often consist of a maximum and minimum prison term, including fines and other penalties.
+What happens after a judge or jury finds someone guilty of sexual assault?
+As with every criminal offense, the case will proceed to sentencing.
+Judges will look at several factors to determine an appropriate sentence.
+Criminal statutes will usually set a range of punishments for sex offenses.
+This may include a minimum and maximum prison term, fines, and other penalties.

-Judges also examine aggravating and mitigating factors when deciding on the exact terms of the sentence.
-Aggravating factors are those factors such as a defendant's criminal history, the nature of the victim, or the use of violence that demand a harsher punishment.
+Judges also examine aggravating and mitigating factors when deciding the sentence for a sexual offense.
+Aggravating factors are those factors such as a defendant's criminal history, the lack of remorse, or the use of violence.
+Such factors may demand a harsher punishment.
 Mitigating factors, on the other hand, are circumstances that tend to support a more lenient sentence.

 This article provides an overview of the various factors that determine sentencing for sexual assault convictions.

 State Laws on Sexual Assault Sentencing and Penalties

 Just as every state has its own law concerning sexual assault, every state takes a different approach to sentencing those convicted of sexual assault.
 The federal courts also have their own set of sentencing rules.

 States use differing terminology for sex crimes.
 Depending on state law, sexual assault charges may include crimes of rape, statutory rape, or sexual battery.
 The most serious criminal cases involve nonconsensual sexual activity brought on by force or threat.
 This may include the nonconsensual sexual intercourse associated with rape.
 It may also include other nonconsensual sexual conduct such as oral sex, anal sex, or sexual penetration by an object.

 Sexual assault crimes that may be lesser felonies include those where the perpetrator has unwanted or offensive sexual contact with the victim.
 In a sexual contact crime, there is no requirement of penetration.
 The focus is on the intentional touching of another's private parts for sexual gratification or to abuse or humiliate the victim.